-Protect your private lending activities by using a license mortgage broker and administrator.
+Protect your private lending activities by using a licensed mortgage broker and administrator.

 FICOM regulates mortgage activities in BC.